 You can request a hardcopy copy of the Home Care Package Calculation of your costs of care form (SA456) to be sent to you by calling Services Australia on 1800 227 475.
 You can also download a copy of the form from the Services Australia website at this link or by searching "SA456" at www.servicesaustralia.gov.au.

-If you do not complete the income assessment, you may be asked to pay the maximum income-tested care fee.
+If you do not complete the income assessment, your provider may ask you to pay the maximum income tested care fee.